FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 5.md

 						- events involving combustion
 					- Classifications
 						- PM10
-							- “Course particles”, comprise of particles that are smaller than 10 micrometers (in diameter) but bigger than 2.5 micrometers (e.g. dust).
+							- “Course particles”, comprise of particles that are smaller than 10 micrometers (in diameter) but bigger than 2.5 micrometers (e.g., dust).
 						- PM2.5
-							- “Fine particles”, comprise of particles smaller than or equal to 2.5 micrometers (in diameter) but bigger than 0.1 micrometers (e.g. exhaust).
+							- “Fine particles”, comprise of particles smaller than or equal to 2.5 micrometers (in diameter) but bigger than 0.1 micrometers (e.g., exhaust).
 						- PM0.1
-							- “Ultrafine particles”, comprise of particles smaller than 0.1 micrometers in diameter (e.g. metal vapors).
+							- “Ultrafine particles”, comprise of particles smaller than 0.1 micrometers in diameter (e.g., metal vapors).
 					- Effects
 						- respiratory and cardiovascular problems
 						- complications of respiratory and cardiovascular problems